 - Strength of the overall research plan and rigor of methodology

 - Relevance to Child Health

 - Relevance to Center goals

-- Addressing one or more of our strategic areas of need: Big Data, Cellular Therapies, Health Services Research, Therapeutic Innovation, and Pediatric Technologies.
-Note that, while not required, applications that address strategic areas of need will be prioritized

 - Rigor of Specific Aims

 - Likelihood of resulting in a strong extramural grant application

 - Feasibility

 Only a select number of LOIs will be moved forward to the full application stage.
-If a Letter of Intent is selected to move forward, the PI will receive a link to submit a full application no later than May 20th and full applications will be due June 30th.
+If a Letter of Intent is selected to move forward, the PI will receive a link to submit a full application no later than May 12th and full applications will be due June 24th.